 Iceland Itinerary Day 3

-Summary: Explore the beauty of the Snæfellsnes Peninsula which offers scenic coastline, waterfalls, boat tours, caves, a glacier, volcanoes, and speciality museums
+Summary: Explore the beauty of the Snæfellsnes Peninsula which offers scenic coastline, waterfalls, boat tours, caves, a glacier, volcanoes, and specialty museums

 Day 3 Total Driving Distance: ~ 198 miles (321 km) – round trip visit from Borgarnes